lwolfsonkin/fish-jupyter-completions/README.md

 # jupyter completions for Fish

-Fish shell completions for `jupyter`, including its subcommands.
+Fish shell completions for `jupyter`, including its subcommands and options.

 These completions are compatible with jupyter 4.4.0 (and likely other versions as well, but untested for those versions)